President: Stephen Smith, Ph.D

 I was born and raised in Lille, in the North of France, where I obtained my nursing diploma.
 I moved to Chapel Hill in 1999 and stayed home to raise my four children.
 In 2003, I started teaching French to school students by applying the CNED (National Center for Distance Education) program.
 I realized that teaching French and helping others discover French culture was a passion for me.
 I received my accreditation as a DELF / DALF examiner In 2014 and have been working as a French tutor ever since.

 I’m originally from Réunion Island, a small French island in the Indian Ocean.
 I moved to Raleigh in 2015 to complete my Master’s degree in International Business, and have been living there with my husband and husky ever since.

 I’ve had the chance to travel to over 15 countries all over the world and have always loved learning new languages and experiencing new cultures.
 Now I love that I get to teach and share my own language and culture with my students in the Triangle.

 I am a Franco-American soprano.
 I was born and raised in Paris, France and later moved to the United States.
 I graduated from Northwestern University in 2019 with a B.M in Vocal Performance and a B.A in French.
-This fall, I will begin my Master's program at the Thornton School of Music at USC.
+This fall, I am beginning my Master's program at the Thornton School of Music at USC.

 I teach private voice lessons on Facetime, Zoom, or Skype to work on your repertoire of choice or general technique.